Skyyyy0920/AFR-Net/README.md

-# DIAL: Detour-aware Information-load Aggregation in Brain Networks
+# AFR-Net: Uncovering Latent Communication Patterns in Brain Networks via Adaptive Flow Routing

 This is the code implementation for our paper [**]().